 The Ecology Centre in Fife offer innovative environmental education programmes, including outdoor learning with a focus on life on Earth www.theecologycentre.org.

 - British Geological Survey Education – a large section targeted at schools covering various topics on general geology and British geology www.bgs.ac.uk/discoveringGeology/home.html.
 You can use the Geology of Britain viewer to find out more about your local geology.

-- TES Teaching Resources is where teachers share and download free lesson plans, classroom resources, revision guides and curriculum worksheets, and it has lots of links to good quality geology teaching resources [http://www.tes.co.uk/teaching-resources/]
+- TES Resources – by teachers, for teachers.
+Lesson plans, classroom resources, revision guides and curriculum worksheets, and links to good quality geology teaching resources www.tes.com/teaching-resources

-- Earth Science Teachers’ Association – www.esta-uk.net includes a comprehensive resource section with links to other sites, lots of practical ideas for teaching Earth Science and sources of books, maps, equipment and specimens.
+- Earth Science Teachers’ Association – includes a comprehensive resource section with links to other sites, lots of practical ideas for teaching Earth Science and sources of books, maps, equipment and specimens www.esta-uk.net

 Other resources: downloadable simplified geological map of Scotland, which is free to use for educational purposes.